marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/standard-pattern-names-for-generation.rst

   where the sign of :samp:`narrow` determines whether this is a signed or unsigned operation.

-  .. index:: avgm3_ceil instruction pattern

-  .. index:: uavgm3_ceil instruction pattern
+  .. index:: avgm3_ceil instruction pattern, uavgm3_ceil instruction pattern

 avgm3_ceil uavgm3_ceil
   Like :samp:`avg{m}3_floor` and :samp:`uavg{m}3_floor`, but round